In addition to her short-lived academic career, Lovelli has been appointed for consulting roles within the areas of health and development.

 - Eat when you're hungry and avoid counting calories.

-- The less carbs the better.
-But it is generally okay to consume more proteins, because excess proteins are turned into blood sugar in the body.
+- The fewer carbs the better.
+But it is generally okay to consume more proteins because excess proteins are turned into blood sugar in the body.

 According to a popular low-carb site, Diet Doctor, people with type 2 diabetes, anxiety, and high blood sugar levels have benefited from this diet with varying degrees of success.

 This diet is developed by Peter J. D’Adamo, a naturopath who claimed that the foods you eat react chemically with your blood type, whether O, A, B, or AB.
 Based on that claim, D’Adamo designs diet recommendations for each type:

 - Type O. Rely on lean meat, poultry, fish and vegetables, but go easy on grains, beans and dairy.
 Take supplements to help ease your tummy troubles, such as stomach acid and inflammation, which are recurring issues for people with this blood type, says D’Adamo.

 - Type A. Go meat-free.
 A diet of beans, legumes, whole grains, fruits and vegetables is suitable for members of this group, who have a sensitive immune system.

 - Type B. Eat your greens, eggs, certain types of meats, and low-fat dairy products.
 Things to avoid: corn, wheat, buckwheat, lentils, tomatoes, peanuts, sesame seeds, and chicken.

 - Type AB.
 Focus on tofu, seafood, dairy, green vegetables, but avoid caffeine, alcohol, and cured meats.